jetty840/Sailfish-MightyBoardFirmware/docs/azteeg-x3/azteeg_x3_v2.0.md

 * The [acceleration parameters in Sailfish](http://www.sailfishfirmware.com/doc/parameters-acceleration.html#x21-590004.3)
 should be familiar to Marlin users.
 In place of the "jerk" parameters, Sailfish uses limits on maximum speed changes along each axis.
-Intentionally missing are Marlin/grbl's maximum normal and extrusion parameters.[^6]
+Intentionally missing are Marlin/grbl's maximum normal acceleration and maximum extrusion-only acceleration parameters.[^6]

 ## Documentation